Spetsnaz: Budyonnovsk hospital hostage crisis

-The crisis took place from 14 June to 19 June 1995, when a group of 80 to 200 Chechen terrorists led by Shamil Basayev attacked the southern Russian city of Budyonnovsk, where they stormed the main police station and the city hall.
+The crisis took place from 14 to 19 June 1995, when a group of 80 to 200 Chechen terrorists led by Shamil Basayev attacked the southern Russian city of Budyonnovsk, where they stormed the main police station and the city hall.
 After several hours of fighting and Russian reinforcements imminent, the Chechens retreated to the residential district and regrouped in the city hospital, where they took between 1,500 and 1,800 hostages, most of them civilians (including about 150 children and a number of women with newborn infants).

 After three days of siege, the Russian authorities ordered the security forces to retake the hospital compound.
 The forces deployed were elite personnel from the Federal Security Service's Alpha Group, alongside MVD militsiya and Internal Troops.
 The strike force attacked the hospital compound at dawn on the fourth day, meeting fierce resistance.
 After several hours of fighting in which many hostages were killed by crossfire, a local ceasefire was agreed, and 227 hostages were released; 61 others were freed by the Russian forces.

 A second Russian attack on the hospital a few hours later also failed and so did a third, resulting in even more casualties.
 The Russian authorities accused the Chechens of using the hostages as human shields.

 According to official figures, 129 civilians were killed and 415 were injured in the entire event (of whom 18 later died of their wounds).
 This includes at least 105 hostage fatalities.
 However, according to an independent estimate 166 hostages were killed and 541 injured in the special forces attack on the hospital.
 At least 11 Russian police officers and 14 soldiers were killed.
 Basayev's force suffered 11 men killed and one missing; most of their bodies were returned to Chechnya in a special freezer truck.
 In the years following the hostage-taking, more than 40 of the surviving attackers were tracked down and have been assassinated, including Aslambek Abdulkhadzhiev in 2002 and Shamil Basayev in 2006, and more than 20 were sentenced, by the Stavropol territorial court, to various terms of imprisonment.